jeremybytes/async-workshop-nov2020/Labs/Lab02/Lab02-Instructions.md

 This solution is a console application that processes data from a text file.
 For details on the application, please refer to the "Overview" and "Current Classes" section of Lab 01.

 The "DataProcessor.Library.Tests" project contains existing tests.
-This uses MSTest as the testing framework.
+These use MSTest as the testing framework.
 Run the tests as follows:

 **Visual Studio Code**
 For Visual Studio Code, we'll run the tests from the command line.
 (This is the most consistent experience.
 If you use Visual Studio Code full time, you will want to find a plug-in for your specific test framework.)